MatteuSan/himig/specs/foundation/sprites.md

 For graphic designers, you can fixate it at any size the design requires as long as the quality will not degrade.
 We generally recommend using an `svg` version of the sprite in this use case.

+### Accessing the size
+To access the size in your codebase, use the `dimension.sprite` token.